What is the best low sodium protein powder?

 Although 220 grams of sodium is a healthy amount for most people, it may be too much for someone looking to reduce her sodium intake.
 This is why I recommend our vegan chickpea protein powders for someone on a low sodium diet.
 Our vegan vanilla protein powder, for example, contains a mere 10 mg of sodium, which is less than 1% of the recommended daily value.

 In case you were wondering, there are many low sodium protein powders out there, but not all of them are good for you.
-Here are a few things to avoid when choosing a protein powder.
+Here are a few ingredients to avoid when choosing a low sodium protein powder.

 Avoid food additives.